ac812/mcb-python/docs/creating-functions.md

 # Creating functions

 We have previously seen [what functions are and how to call them](calling-functions).
 Functions are a good way to structure your code into useful chunks, each chunk being responsible for a particular task.
-This make functions are a good way to create **reusable code**.
+This makes functions are a good way to create **reusable code**.
 In this section we are going to learn how to create a function of our own from scratch.
 Functions in Python are defined in the following way: